 Music major candidates must complete an audition to be accepted into the Department of Music, and to be considered for a talent award.
 Students living further than 200 miles from Otterbein's campus in Westerville, OH are required to submit a digital audition via www.getacceptd.com, an online audition forum.
-The first day to submit online auditions for the 2014-2015 school year is October 1, 2014.
+The first day to submit online auditions for acceptance for the entering class of 2016 is October 1, 2015.
 Students interested in the Music Participation Award must also complete an audition.

 You must be accepted to Otterbein University before scheduling your audition or before your digital audition will be reviewed.

-Auditions for 2014-2015 are listed below.
+Audition dates for 2016 are listed below.
 You will be on campus from approximately 8:30 a.m. until 2:00 p.m.
 You will have the opportunity to meet faculty and students.

 If you live too far from campus to audition in person, a video or audio-taped audition will be given careful consideration.
 By request, students may audition on Campus Visitation Days.